Jenin82/hacker-rank-tch/README.md

     }
 }
 ```
-- For each character in the string s, if that character matches the current character in `test` (indicated by the count index), we increment the count.
+- For each character in the string `s`, if that character matches the current character in `test` (indicated by the count index), we increment the count.
-- By doing this, we're trying to sequentially match each character from the `test` string in the order they appear in s.
+- By doing this, we're trying to sequentially match each character from the `test` string in the order they appear in `s`.
 ```javaScript
 return test.length === count ?
 "YES" : "NO";
 ```
-- After looping through s, if we have matched every character in `test` (meaning count is equal to the length of `test`), then we return "YES".
+- After looping through `s`, if we have matched every character in `test` (meaning count is equal to the length of `test`), then we return "YES".
 - If not all characters were matched (i.e., count is less than the length of `test`), then we return "NO".
 ****

-Certainly, let's format the explanation suitable for a GitHub readme:

----

 ## 2. Palindrome Index
   - [Problem](https://www.hackerrank.com/challenges/palindrome-index/problem?isFullScreen=true)